ericdiviney/react-handbook/README.md

-# react-handbook
+# React Handbook
-Discover what you need to build and ship maintainable React applications.
+Discover the best resources for building and shipping maintainable React applications.